zh-lx/pinyin-pro-doc/docs/en/more/contact.md

 # Contact Me

-Welcome to issue on github if you encounter any problems or require functional support.

-Welcome to join `pinyin-pro` user group or friend my WeChat for technical communication:
+For any usage problems, you can join the QQ group `1042725850` or add the author's WeChat account `zhoulx1688888` for consultation and feedback:

 <div style="display: flex;">
   <img src="https://user-images.githubusercontent.com/73059627/226233976-5dbb9daa-6620-4d16-a2b0-359055dcafe1.png" width="200" >